Kroc/v80/bin/wla-dx/README.txt

 of the section, no other banks are considered).
 You can also leave away the type specifier as the default type for the section is "FREE".

+If you wish to specify the banks where the section could be inserted into, use "SEMISUPERFREE" (and "BANKS" to specify the banks list):

+   .SECTION "IAmABankedSection" SEMISUPERFREE BANKS 15-13/10/6-9/3/1

+The banks list in the example unrolls into this: [ 15, 14, 13, 10, 6,
+7, 8, 9, 3, 1 ].
+The banks are inspected for free space in the given
+order.

 You can name the sections as you wish, but there is one special name.
 A section called "BANKHEADER" is placed in the front of the bank where it is defined.
 These sections contain data that is not in the memory